The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 These windy, pedestrian streets have recently been refurbished by a lot of government investment and are now full of great restaurants, cafes, bars, and independent shops and have become a haven for local artists.
 If you’re interested in hipster culture or street art, this is the neighbourhood to visit.

-You can also use Plovdiv as a base to go wine tasting in the Thracian valley.
-The nearby town of Brestovitsa is home to about 7 wineries and is only 20 kilometres from the centre of Plovdiv.
+You can also use Plovdiv as a base to go wine tasting in the Thracian Valley.
+The nearby town of Brestovitsa is home to several wineries and is only 20 kilometres from the centre of Plovdiv.

 Though Bulgaria may not be the first country that comes to mind when it comes to wine tourism, it has one of the oldest viticultures in the world and produces some truly fine vintages.